 1 Overall description

-RAN2 thanks SA2 for their LS on FS_5MBS_Ph2 progress, based on the discussion in RAN2, RAN2 would like to provide the following feedback for SA2’s questions:
+RAN2 thanks SA2 for their LS on FS_5MBS_Ph2 progress.
+Based on the discussion in RAN2, RAN2 would like to provide the following feedback for SA2’s questions:

 RAN2 Answer to Q1-a):

-Yes, the reception quality and reliability of the reception of MBS data between UEs in RRC Connected state and UEs in RRC Inactive state may be different, as HARQ feedback and PTP transmission are not supported and seamless/lossless mobility is not required for multicast reception in RRC_INACTIVE.
+When comparing quality and reliability of MBS reception in a given cell:

+If the comparison is between situation 1, where the MBS session is delivered only to UEs in the RRC_CONNECTED state (employing HARQ), and situation 2, where the MBS session is delivered only to UEs in the RRC_INACTIVE state, then the UEs in situation 1 may have higher reception quality and reliability;

+If the UEs are in situation 3 (see the answer to Q1-b), where some UEs are in the RRC_CONNECTED state and some UEs are in the RRC_INACTIVE state, while the MBS session is delivered, then all UEs will receive the same traffic (including retransmissions driven by the RRC_CONNECTED UEs with HARQ) and will have similar reception quality and reliability.

 RAN2 Answer to Q1-b):

-Yes, it is supported that gNB transmits service of one multicast session to both UEs in CONNECTED and INACTIVE in the same cell.
+Yes, it is supported that gNB transmits service of one multicast session to both UEs in RRC_CONNECTED and RRC_INACTIVE in the same cell.

 RAN2 Answer to Q1-c):

-There may or may not be interruptions during state transition, depending on the solution to provide the PTM configuration and also network implementation.
+There may or may not be interruptions and data loss during state transition, depending on the solution to provide the PTM configuration and also network implementation.
+If any interruptions occur, we expect those interruptions to be in the order of milliseconds.

 RAN2 answer to Q1 d) and Q2: